Hugo Slimbrouck, our Director of Strategic Partners has written this article.

 Dining with locals

-For dinner, we went to have a surprise dinner.
-Eatwith is the world’s largest community for authentic food experiences with locals, in over 130 countries.
+Eatwith is the world’s largest community for authentic food experiences with locals.
 They connect hand-selected local hosts with travellers seeking unique, immersive experiences.
-Whether they’re home-cooks, food-lovers, MasterChefs, or Michelin-starred chefs, Eatwith hosts all share one special ingredient: a passion for bringing people together through food.
+Whether they’re home cooks, food-lovers, MasterChefs, or Michelin-starred chefs, Eatwith hosts all share one special ingredient: a passion for bringing people together through food.
 You can book your seat at the table and join other travellers or locals for dinner.
-Or you can book one or multiple venues for groups and incentives.
-It’s a grand alternative for dining around with a much more authentic and immersive dining experience.
-We had the pleasure to be hosted in the garden of a family home of a famous former bar and restaurant owner.
-The food was superb, the company even better with the ‘chef’ sharing the conversation and talking about life, love and living in Tel Aviv.
+Additionally, you can book one or multiple venues for groups and incentives.
+Furthermore,

 Guided tour of Jaffa and the Green Side of Tel Aviv.

-The following day we started off early with an amazing walking tour of Old Jaffa, one of the world’s oldest port cities.
+The following day we started off early with an amazing walking tour of Old Jaffa.
+It is one of the world’s oldest port cities.
 Our group experienced its picturesque, magical narrow streets and abundant history, which dates to biblical times.

 12 points from Belgium!

-Tel Aviv Expo is the venue that hosted the Eurovision Song Contest during our visit.
+Tel Aviv Expo is the venue that hosted the Eurovision Song Contest when we visited.
 A “behind the scenes” tour of the facilities and the main concert hall were impressive, to say the least.
 For those who watched the show on TV, you have no idea how impressive the stage was.
-And as for large screens, (number) of pixels in the largest ever produced for a show of this kind.
-Needless to say that many of the artists had to put on an impressive performance, including mid-show act by Madonna.
-We did not meet the diva backstage but did have a nice conversation with her friendly personal tailor, Jean-Paul Gauthier.
+Moreover, needless to say that many of the artists had to put on an impressive performance, including mid-show act by Madonna.
+Furthermore. we did not meet the diva backstage but did have a nice conversation with her friendly personal tailor, Jean-Paul Gauthier.

 A Eurovision Celebration at the Eurovision Village

-The city of Tel Aviv had turned the beach in front of the major hotels into the Eurovision Village, the official festival area during the Eurovision Song Contest.
+The city of Tel Aviv had turned the beach in front of the major hotels into the Eurovision Village.
+Moreover, It is the the official festival area during the Eurovision Song Contest.
 In the Eurovision Village, one could see live performances by artists, DJs, special events and public viewing of the show broadcasted from Expo Tel Aviv.

 Peace and Innovation

 After a night of partying, it was time to be serious again.
-Early morning on Sunday we visited the Israeli Innovation Center aka The Peres Center for Peace and Innovation and largest visitor’s centre of its kind.
+On Sunday morning we visited the Israeli Innovation Center aka The Peres Center for Peace and Innovation.
 It presents the incredible story of Israel, the “innovation nation” and showcases the diverse fields and people behind Israeli innovations.
 Our partner Eshet has often used the venues for symposiums, cocktails and even open-air dinners on the esplanade of the building by.

-We finished this short discovery of Jerusalem with a light Sunday night dinner back in Jaffa at Kalamata, a Greek restaurant in the Old City of Jaffa.
-Through the window overlooking the Mediterranean Sea, a unique experience is created.
+Our short discovery of Jerusalem was ended with a light Sunday night dinner back in Jaffa at Kalamata, a Greek restaurant in the Old City of Jaffa.
+A unique experience is created through the window overlooking the Mediterranean Sea.
 One that combines Tel Aviv’s culinary world with the long-standing heritage of Old Jaffa and its food markets.

-My visit to Tel Aviv allowed me to have a long working lunch with Amnon Ben David of Eshet Conferences and Incentives, Ovation’s strategic partner for Israël, on topics such as security and perception of the destination, price-quality ratios of hotels and venues, the fabulous food scene and the ‘city that never sleeps’ attitude with some of the best nightlife entertainment in the world.
-Tel Aviv is also a global centre for the LGTB community.
+My visit to Tel Aviv allowed me to have a long working lunch with Amnon Ben David of Eshet Conferences and Incentives, Ovation’s strategic partner for Israël.
+Moreover, we had a conversation about the security and perception of the destination, price-quality ratios of hotels and venues.
+Additionally, Tel Aviv has a fabulous food scene and is considered to be the ‘city that never sleeps’ .It has some of the best nightlife entertainment in the world.
+Tel Aviv is a global centre for the LGTB community.
 With over 30 years of experience, Eshet is the go-to partner when planning corporate or association events in Israël.